Frequently Asked Questions (FAQs)

 What if you want to update your screens from another location?

 If you want to update your screens from another location, you will probably need an Internet connection at the site where the screens are installed.
 (There are some exceptions, like corporate networks that you can access from more than one place.)
 In most cases, you should start by contacting your Internet service provider.
 Ask them if you have a "static IP address".
-If not, you can either have them add that feature to your account, or sign up for a free service like DynDNS.
+If not, you can either have them add that feature to your account, or sign up for a dynamic DNS service separately.
 Then, you will need to enable "port forwarding" on your router.
 Don't worry, this process is easier than it sounds, and we can help you along the way.

 Can you view the screen remotely?